Project-Herophilus/IntegrationFramework-HDF/README.md

-# iDaaS-Connect Background
+# Integration Framework for HDF (Healthcare Data Foundation) Background
-Intelligent DaaS (Data as a Service) is intended to be a tier of reusable and extensible capabilities.
+the Integration Framework for HDF (Healthcare Data Foundation) is intended to be a tier of reusable and extensible capabilities.
 As such, it is all about enabling a consistent design pattern/accelerator based mindset to help healthcare organizations innovate in a new and comprehensive manner.
 Our focus has been, and will continue to be, how we simplify data access within healthcare and focus on ensuring <b>data is the asset</b>.

 Here are a few key things to know as you read this:
-* All the iDaaS-Connect assets, like all assets within Project-Herophilus,  are available and provided "as-is" under the [Apache 2 license](https://www.apache.org/licenses/LICENSE-2.0) model.
+* All the Integration Framework for HDF assets, like all assets within Project-Herophilus,  are available and provided "as-is" under the [Apache 2 license](https://www.apache.org/licenses/LICENSE-2.0) model.
 * The basis of all the efforts for Intelligent DaaS is that <b>Data is the Asset</b> and this set of repositories are intended to help anyone connect and build innovative platforms for usage with a variety of data: healthcare